Antony Armstrong-Jones, 1st Earl of Snowdon: Career

 In the early 1960s, Snowdon became the artistic adviser of The Sunday Times Magazine, and by the 1970s had established himself as one of Britain's most respected photographers.
 Though his work included everything from fashion photography to documentary images of inner-city life and the mentally ill, he is best known for his portraits of world notables, many of them published in Vogue, Vanity Fair, The Sunday Times Magazine, and The Sunday Telegraph Magazine.
 His subjects included Marlene Dietrich, Laurence Olivier, Maggie Smith, Leslie Caron, Lynn Fontanne, David Bowie, Elizabeth Taylor, Rupert Everett, Anthony Blunt, David Hockney, Princess Grace of Monaco, Diana, Princess of Wales, Barbara Cartland, Raine Spencer (when she was Lady Lewisham), Desmond Guinness, British prime minister Harold Macmillan, Iris Murdoch, Tom Stoppard, Vladimir Nabokov, and J. R. R. Tolkien.
 More than 280 of his photographs are in the permanent collections of the National Portrait Gallery.

 In 1968, he made his first documentary film, Don't Count the Candles, for the US television network CBS, on the subject of aging.
 It won seven awards, including two Emmys.
 This was followed by Love of a Kind (1969), about the British and animals, Born to Be Small (1971) about people of restricted growth and Happy Being Happy (1973).

 In October 1981, a group portrait by Snowdon of the British rock band Queen was used on the cover of their Greatest Hits album.
 A Snowdon portrait of Freddie Mercury was used in 2000 on the cover of Mercury's compilation box set The Solo Collection.

 In 2000, Snowdon was given a retrospective exhibition at the National Portrait Gallery, Photographs by Snowdon: A Retrospective, which travelled to the Yale Center for British Art the following year.
 More than 180 of his photographs were displayed in an exhibition that honoured what the museums called "a rounded career with sharp edges".
+The retrospective highlighted Snowdon’s work across portraiture, fashion, and documentary photography, including iconic images of cultural figures such as David Bowie and members of the British royal family.